Baby’s Tears, Mind-Your-Own-Business, Etc.

 The genus, Soleirolia Gaudich., was named and described by Charles Gaudichaud-Beaupré in Voyage autour du Monde in 1830.

-Plants of the World Online lists only one species in the Soleirolia genus (as of 2-23-21 when I last updated this page). it is a member of the plant family Urticaceae with 57 genera.
+As of 12-19-21 when this page was last updated, Plants of the World Online lists only one species in the Soleirolia genus. it is a member of the plant family Urticaceae with 57 genera.
 Those numbers could change as updates are made.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.